- Prayer and Worship

 It is no small achievement that the United States, the United Kingdom, the Russian Federation, China, Germany and France have reached this agreement with Iran.
 We hope that the full implementation of the agreement will gradually foster an environment in which all parties build mutual confidence and trust, so that progress will be made toward greater stability and dialogue in the region.
 In that spirit, our Committee will continue to urge Congress to endorse the result of these intense negotiations because the alternative leads toward armed conflict, an outcome of profound concern to the Church.

 The United States and its international partners have taken a remarkable step with Iran in reaching this agreement.
 We encourage Congress to support these efforts to build bridges that foster peace and greater understanding.
-In the words of Pope Francis, may the negotiated framework “be a definitive step toward a more security and fraternal world,” a goal we all share.
+In the words of Pope Francis, may the negotiated framework “be a definitive step toward a more secure and fraternal world,” a goal we all share.

 Most Reverend Oscar Cantú